automatictester/crypto-exp/readme.md

 - Particular weakness - having a round key, attacker can get other round keys and main key

 AES, CBC and padding:
-- There are multiple paddings mechanisms available
+- There are multiple padding mechanisms available:
   - PKCS#5:
     - Currently most popular, sometimes also referred to as PKCS#7 (RFC 5652) - these are synonyms today
     - Padding length: between 1 byte and 1 block